adnanardhian/CNN-Ensemble-Classifier-Land-Use-Classification/README.md

 # CNN-ensemble-classifier-Land-Use-Classification
-Convolutional Neural Network combined with ensemble classifier for land use classification
+Convolutional Neural Network combined with ensemble classifier for land use classification, ensemble classifier that will be used is Random Forest

 In this project, transfer learning is used, the configuration of the cnn is same as VGG-16 & VGG-19, thanks to https://github.com/fchollet/keras/blob/master/keras/applications/vgg16.py https://github.com/fchollet/keras/blob/master/keras/applications/vgg19.py